qbb-project/echelon/doc/user-guide/tutorial_introduction.rst

 Now, we will store some test data in our file.
 To do this, we have to create a new dataset.
 A dataset is a rectangular, homogeneous collection of elements and is the primary facility for data storage in HDF5.
 A dataset can distribute its elements over an arbitrary number of dimensions.
-This is convenient, since many object in science, for example matrices and tensors, extend along several dimensions and we can map our data structures naturally onto our file structure. ::
+This is convenient, since many objects in science, for example matrices and tensors, extend along several dimensions and we can map our data structures naturally onto our file structure. ::

     dataset ds = data.create_dataset<double>("ds", { 10 });